oceandi/univacai/readme.md

 because so many people have had same questions as you, and 99.9% of the time, the answer is out there, you just have to get good at finding it.

-i learned from <khanacademy.org>

-you're on your own, i gotta get outta here Mikey Shaping a New Era: Cultivating Potential for All
-For Better World